Healthcare and Elderly Care in Europe

 9781802204063 Edward Elgar Publishing

-Thomas Bahle, PhD, Senior Researcher, Mannheim Centre for European Social Research (MZES), Mannheim University, Mareike Ariaans, PhD, Senior Researcher, University of Siegen and Mannheim Centre for European Social Research (MZES), Mannheim University, Katharina Koch, Researcher, Mannheim Centre for European Social Research (MZES), Mannheim University and Claus Wendt, Professor of Sociology of Health and Healthcare Systems, University of Siegen and Research Fellow, Mannheim Center for European Social Research, University of Mannheim, Germany
+Thomas Bahle, PhD, Senior Researcher, Mannheim Centre for European Social Research (MZES), University of Mannheim, Mareike Ariaans, PhD, Senior Researcher, University of Siegen and Mannheim Centre for European Social Research (MZES), University of Mannheim, Katharina Koch, Researcher, Mannheim Centre for European Social Research (MZES), University of Mannheim and Claus Wendt, Professor of Sociology of Health and Healthcare Systems, University of Siegen and Research Fellow, Mannheim Center for European Social Research, University of Mannheim, Germany

 Given growing caseloads, limited funding and staff shortages, the need for coordination in healthcare and elderly care is at an all-time high.
 This timely book conducts a cross-national analysis of coordination problems in healthcare and long-term care systems and provides novel insights on how to improve the lives of the elderly.